MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/enable-cust-paymnt-prediction.md

 The **Customer insights** section shows the current invoice, payment, and collections statistics for the customer for the selected transaction.
 The **Customer history** section shows the customer's payment history in the **On time**, **Late**, and **Very late** buckets.

 The data in the **Top factors**, **Customer insights**, and **Customer history** sections helps explain the payment predictions.
-Therefore, it can help increase your confidence in the efficacy of the predictions.
+It can help increase your confidence in the efficacy of the predictions.

 [![Graphical indicators for payment predictions in the Related information pane](./media/payment-prediction-gauges.png)](./media/payment-prediction-gauges.png)